OctopusDeploy/docs/docs/releases/issue-tracking/azure-devops.md

 ### Deployment updates not supported {#deployment-updates-unsupported}

-The Azure DevOps integration does **not support** the ability to have Octopus release and deployment information displayed within Azure Devops work items.
+The Azure DevOps integration does **not support** the ability to have Octopus release and deployment information displayed within Azure DevOps work items.

 ## Configuring Azure DevOps Integration